brain2cpu/BFU/README.md

 #### IgnorePatterns

-This is list of regular expressions defining file patterns to be ignored.
+This is a list of regular expressions defining file patterns to be ignored.
 The list can be empty, the default from our example will ignore any subdirectory or file with a name starting with a dot (ex. .git)

 #### LocalPath